Skeksis

 The Skeksis are a fictional species that serves as the main antagonists in the 1982 film The Dark Crystal and its related franchise.
 The word "Skeksis" serves as both singular and plural form for this species, with the singular being pronounced /ˈskɛksᵻs/ and the plural /ˈskɛksiːz/.
-They are described by concept artist Brian Froud as, "part reptile, part predatory bird, part dragon".
+They are described by concept artist Brian Froud as "part reptile, part predatory bird, part dragon".
 The Skeksis are represented by puppets engineered under the direction of Jim Henson.
-Jim Henson said that in the development of the Skeksis, the creators drew inspiration from the seven deadly sins.
+Henson said that in the development of the Skeksis, the creators drew inspiration from the seven deadly sins.

 Concept and creation

 Jim Henson was inspired to design the Skeksis by an illustrated edition of a Lewis Carroll poem showing two elegantly dressed crocodiles in a bathroom.
 He became intrigued with the idea of a reptilian race assuming control over a formerly splendid past society, and developed the Skeksis with the concept that they represented the darker side of human nature.
 Numerous names were proposed for the species, including Skekses, Reptus, Karackt and Skek-sis.

 Henson himself commented on the difficulty of performing as a Skeksis:

 Conceptual designer Brian Froud designed the Skeksis as looking like "part reptile, part predatory bird, [and] part dragon," with a "penetrating stare."

 The design of the Skeksis' robes was supervised by British artist and painter Sarah Bradpiece.
-The robes were fabricated with expensive materials (silks, furs, velvet, etc.) and exotic feathers, and decorated in jewels made from melted toy soldiers; skekTek the Scientist's bionic eye was made from a dye-cast TIE fighter model's cockpit.
+The robes were fabricated with expensive materials (silks, furs, velvet, etc.) and exotic feathers, and decorated in jewels made from melted toy soldiers; skekTek the Scientist's bionic eye was made from a die-cast TIE fighter model's cockpit.
 To give the Skeksis their grubby appearance, the robes were then ripped and stained with fake dirt and paint.
 According to Froud, the robes were meant to reflect the Skeksis' unique personalities and functions within the castle.